malandaj/mpu-ws-chart/README.md

 # mpu-ws-chart
-Plot data from web sockets
+Android App to plot real time data from an MPU6050 IMU.
+Data is trasmitted using a ESP8266 Moodule using WebSockets.